 Allowances / Expenses The terms should specify the policy in relation to the payment of allowances and expenses to Board members.
 Compliant An annual allowance is paid to the Independent Chair, in line with the Administering Authority's policy on allowances.
 The Administering Authority does not pay allowances for Board members.
 Expenses are paid to Board members in line with the Administering Authority's policy on expenses.
 Budget The terms should set out a process for the Board to have access to a budget for specified purposes.
 Compliant The Board is to be provided with adequate resources to fulfil its role set out in the terms.
 The budget is met from the Fund and determined by The Strategic Director - Resources.
 Knowledge & Understanding The terms should refer to the requirement for the Board to have a policy and framework to meet the knowledge and understanding requirements of the 2004 Act.
 Compliant The Board has adopted the CIPFA Knowledge and Skills Framework and has an annual training plan for the Board.
 The Fund's Training Policy covers Board members.
-Reporting The terms should include arrangements for the reporting of Compliant The Board is required to report its requests, recommendations members are also subject to requirements to report breaches of law under the Act and the Code [and the whistleblowing provisions set out in the Administering Authority's whistleblowing policy].
+Reporting The terms should include arrangements for the reporting of Compliant The Board is required to report its requests, recommendations or concerns to the Pension Committee.
+The Board should report any concerns over a decision made by the Pension Committee to the Committee subject to the agreement of at least 50% of voting Board members provided that all voting members are present.
+If not all voting members are present then the agreement should be of all voting members who are present, where the meeting remains quorate.
+Where the Board is satisfied that there has been a breach of regulation which has been reported to the Committee and has not been rectified within a for a reasonable period of time it is under an obligation to escalate the breach.
+The appropriate internal route for escalation is to the Monitoring Officer and / or the Section 151 Officer.
+The Board may report concerns to the LGPS Scheme Advisory Board for consideration subsequent to, but not instead of, using the appropriate internal route for escalation.
+Board The Board m to the LGPS Board for co subsequent of, using the members are also subject to requirements to report breaches of law under the Act and the Code [and the whistleblowing provisions set out in the Administering Authority's whistleblowing policy].
 Where the Board is not satisfied with the response received it may request that a notice of its concern be placed on the website and in the Fund's annual report.
-Board agendas and minutes and training and attendance logs may be published using the following means: on the Fund's website, as part of the Fund's own annual report; as part of the Governance Compliance Statement.
+Board agendas and minutes and training and attendance logs may be published using the following means: on the Fund's website, as part of the Fund's own annual report; as part of the Governance Compliance Statement. -- --